tangmf/IDAssignment1/README.md

 All pages are responsive.

 ### Home page (index.html)
 The first thing a user would see on the home page would be the background gif of K/DA's lead singer, Ahri, along with a K/DA logo.
 This helps introduce the band to new viewers, or hype up existing fans of the band.
-Following up, there is a member section, introducing all members of K/DA, which icons are clickable, which redirects the user to their individual descriptions in the About page (about.html) upon clicking.
+Following up, there is a member section, introducing all members of K/DA, which icons are hoverable and clickable, which redirects the user to their individual descriptions in the About page (about.html) upon clicking.
 Following up, there is a music video section "Official music videos", which is the band's signature content, with 3 of their very popular music videos.
 Each music video has a title, description, and a youtube preview, which users can click and watch.

 ### About page (about.html)
 The about page also starts off with a K/DA logo, with the background gif in view.
 But this time, below the logo is a brief description of the band, which gives more context of what the band is about to new users.
 Following up, there is a "Our members" section, where each member from K/DA has their own spot in the section where their name, icon, role and description is displayed.
 This gives detailed information on the members and allows users to understand or connect with the members more.
 Following up, there is a "Live performances" section, with youtube previews of K/DA's live performances, which users can click to watch.
 Following up, there is a "Gallery" section, with images of the band together, as well as individually.
 It is to show users how they look, which could make users like them more.
 Following up, there is a "Social Media" section, with 3 icons: Instagram, Twitter and TikTok.
 Clicking on the icons will redirect the user to the respective social media sites, where users can follow K/DA or view their posts.